nalwayv/MyLeetCode/README.md

 - 2490\.
 Circular Sentence
 - 2678\.
 Number of Senior Citizens
 - 2807\.
 Insert Greatest Common Divisors in Linked List
+- 2914\.
+Minimum Number of Changes to Make Binary String Beautiful
 - 3043\.
 Find the Length of the Longest Common Prefix
 - 3163\.
 String Compression III
 - 3217\.
 Delete Nodes From Linked List Present in Array